InfusionBot/Welcome-Bot/README.md

 - [`test` - Test by sending welcome message](https://welcome-bot.github.io/docs/commands.html#test)

-For more info on these commands, [visit our site](https://welcome-bot.github.io/docs/commands.html)
+These commands may not be up to date, [visit our site](https://welcome-bot.github.io/docs/commands.html) for up to date commands

 ## Default values